Snowmaru0283/Survey/README.md

 # Survey
-A little project to learn more about css flex property
+A side project to learn more about css flex property